Odeyiany2/ACCESS-6.0-Skills-Acquisition-Program-Data-Science/week 4/Mini Project.md

 This mini project is designed to help you consolidate everything learned from Week 1 to Week 4 before we resume model building in January.

 ⚠️ Note: You are NOT required to train any machine learning model yet.
-The focus is on data preparation, feature engineering, and model reasoning.
+The focus is on data preparation, feature engineering, and model reasoning/thinking (conceptual).

 ### **📌 Project Structure**